Wehooks power up Instant Triggers, which execute the flow immediately after the remote server sends data.

 An optional expression to filter out unwanted items.

-Must resolve into a Boolean value, where true
+Must resolve into a Boolean value, where true will

-pass the item through, and false
+pass the item through, and false will drop the item from processing.

-variable is available in this directive, which represents
+The item variable is available in this directive, which represents

 the current item being processed.